human-pangenomics/hprc-tutorials/assembly/genomics_aotearoa/pages/day1_read_inputs.md

 module load NanoComp/1.20.0-gimkl-2022a-Python-3.10.5
 ```
 **Subset Our Input Data**<br>
-In order to get a feel for the data we only need a small portion of it.
-Pull the first few thousand reads and write them to new files.
+In order to get a feel for the data, we only need a small portion of it.
+Pull the first few thousand reads of the HiFi reads and write them to new files.
 ```
 zcat /nesi/nobackup/nesi02659/LRA/resources/LRA_hifi.fq.gz \
     | head -n 200000 \
     | pigz > LRA_hifi_50k_reads.fq.gz &
 ```
-Also downsample the UL reads
+Next, downsample the ONT UL reads, too.
 ```
 zcat /nesi/nobackup/nesi02659/LRA/resources/LRA_ONTUL.fq.gz \
     | head -n 4000 \